kvarak/dnd/docs/_Folk/birdfolk.md

 - **Expert Forgery**.
 You can duplicate other creatures' handwriting and craftwork.
 You have advantage on all checks made to produce forgeries or duplicates of existing objects.

-- **Kenku Training**.
-You are proficient in your choice of two of the following skills: Acrobatics, Deception, Stealth, and Sleight of Hand.
+- **Kenku Talent**.
+Add the following skills to your class skills: Acrobatics, Stealth and Sleight of Hand.
+Additionally gain 1 additional skill point to spend on one of the skills.

 - **Mimicry**.
 You can mimic sounds you have heard, including voices.
 A creature that hears the sounds you make can tell they are imitations with a successful Wisdom (Insight) check opposed by your Charisma (Deception) check.